-“Keep in mind that while they are in the prison nursery, they have almost no contact with any other adult like a father or grandmother–the people who are most likely to take them if they are forced to leave,” Riley wrote.
+“Keep in mind that while they are in the prison nursery, they have almost no contact with any other adult like a father or grandmother–the people who are most likely to take them if they are forced to leave,” Riley said.

-Anecdotal evidence suggests that the program has had a productive impact, the study said.
+Evidence suggests that the program has had a productive impact, the study said.

-Researchers quoted one teen father who admitted he had refused to see his son because “I couldn’t let my guard down to be a dad in regular visitation [areas].”
+The author’s quoted one teen father who admitted he had refused to see his son because “I couldn’t let my guard down to be a dad in regular visitation [areas].”

 But, he added, “in the JB room I feel relaxed to play with him and make funny faces with him.”

-The authors of the study were: Shani M. King, professor of law and director of the Center of Children and Families at the University of Florida Levin College of Law; Hannah Ayasse, Training and Development Coordinator at the Just Beginning Fatherhood Program at Georgetown University; Alyssa Mikytuck, MPP, researcher and PhD Candidate at Georgetown University; Rachel F. Barr, co-director of Graduate Studies at Georgetown University; Jennifer F. Woodlard, associate professor of Developmental Studies, Community & Law at Georgetown University; and Terry Harrak, consultant at the Youth Law Center.
+The authors of the study were: Shani M. King, professor of law and director of the Center of Children and Families at the University of Florida Levin College of Law; Hannah Ayasse, Training and Development Coordinator at the Just Beginning Fatherhood Program at Georgetown University; Alyssa Mikytuck, MPP, researcher and PhD Candidate at Georgetown University; Rachel F. Barr, professor, infant cognition, co-director of Graduate Studies at Georgetown University; Jennifer F. Woodlard, associate professor of Developmental Studies, Community & Law at Georgetown University; and Terry Harrak, consultant at the Youth Law Center.